 The most authoritative and visual tool that diabetes prevention programs have to affect behavior in diabetic patients is the Meal Plate, formerly known as the Food Pyramid.
 Introduced by the USDA to fight obesity, the Meal Plate is used by organizations like the American Diabetes Association and clients like Novo Nordisk to translate the nutritional research on diabetes, directly into recommended meals and food ingredients that are recommended for controlling blood glucose, blood pressure and cholesterol levels.
 When translating materials into other languages, the nutritional makeup of the meal plate has to be customized to match the foods that are common in those cultures as well.

 The USDA has already published Meal Plate information in over 20 languages, along with a tip sheet for how to use the meal plate and what types of foods to look for.
 Other organizations have started to customize these Meal Plates for specific cultures, with ingredients and recipes for different cultures.
 In our own work we do for our clients, we find that customized Meal Plans for other cultures require a lot of work and compromise.
 For instance, many ingredients in English translate multiple ways in Chinese as a lot of ingredients are uncommon and may not translate well.
 The customization process needs to take into account time to find solutions for translating ingredients, to customize recipes and ingredients and to redesign the layout to accommodate those differences.
 Our experience is that it is best to modify a meal plan by building from ingredients that align with the general food types that are recommended, such as grains, breads, vegetables and fruits.
 The Joslin Diabetes Center has published several books in Spanish and Chinese on diabetes self management that could help in that research.
+In addition, you can find more an African food pyramid for various ethnic groups at Oldways.
+A Chinese food pyramid can be found here.

 Influence of the American Culture